Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Numerical Setup and Active Flow Control Methodology

 \subsection{Event identification and signal reconstruction}

 By assuming the primary contributors to noise sources in an acoustically subsonic and mixing-dominated jet consists of intermittent bursts, or events, a signal can be reconstructed using the time and amplitude of each event, and their associated temporal extent~\cite{kearney2013intermittent}.
-In this analysis, an event is defined as any instance in which a local signal peak exceeds $\pm~\xi p_\text{RMS}$, where $\xi$ is a scalar value that is unique to the signal and flow condition~\cite{kearney2013intermittent}.
+Although this jet flow problem is locally supersonic, i.e., $M=u/\sqrt{\gamma RT}>1$, the flow within the splitter plate shear layer, wherein the dominant frequency originates, is found to be acoustically subsonic, i.e., $M_a=u/\sqrt{\gamma RT_\infty}<1$.
+In this analysis, an event is defined as any instant in which a local signal peak exceeds $\pm~\xi P_\text{RMS}$, where $\xi$ is a scalar value that is unique to the signal and flow condition~\cite{kearney2013intermittent}.
 The choice of $\xi$ will be explored in Section~\ref{sec:events}.
-Figure~\ref{fig:event_method}(\textit{a}) demonstrates an example of the signal reconstruction process, where all local events are marked with green dots.
+Figure~\ref{fig:event_method}a demonstrates an example of the signal reconstruction process, where all local events are marked with green dots.
 For each event, the time $\tau_i$, amplitude $\Lambda_i$, and temporal extent $\delta\tau_i$ are identified, where $\delta\tau_i$ is defined as the full width at half-maximum (FWHM).
 This is determined by starting at $\tau_i$ for some event $i$, and searching outwards in both directions until the criterion is achieved.
-Due to the noise present in the original signal, events are often identified in clusters, as shown in figure~\ref{fig:event_method}(\textit{b-c}).
+Due to the noise present in the original signal, events are often identified in clusters, as shown in Fig.~\ref{fig:event_method}b-c.
 Therefore, any events with overlapping temporal extents $\delta\tau_i$ are merged and considered to be one event, as indicated with red dots.
 Each event $i$ is then modeled using the Mexican hat function as

 where $\epsilon$ is an adjustment factor that allows the FWHM to be used as a characteristic scale, and determined to be $\epsilon=0.9$~\cite{kearney2013intermittent}.
 The final reconstruction is achieved through a superposition of all $\phi_i(t)$.
 This reconstruction can be interpreted as isolating the intermittent events and discarding all other information from the original signal, allowing investigation into event-focused contributions to the dominant tone.